josiahdavis/CCI/README.md

-# CCI
-Workshop for Deloitte's Center for Customer Insights
+## Workshop for Deloitte's Center for Customer Insights

 * Classification and Regression Trees and Random Forests
 * Parameter Tuning with the caret package